Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-aiQhUjVl2AI.md

 # [February 8th, 2022 Livestream](../2022-02-08.md)
 ## Q&A: What language do you use?
 https://www.youtube.com/watch?v=aiQhUjVl2AI
-This question was possibly duplicated with a more recent answer: [April 8th, 2022 Video Q&A: Do your programs use C++ or Blueprints?](./yt-o6ao9-UIZIQ,275.8756,308.6750333333333.md) [https://youtube.com/clip/UgkxPMNT3hI6yP1QwEdl_6D1Vb8drM52CfKu](https://youtube.com/clip/UgkxPMNT3hI6yP1QwEdl_6D1Vb8drM52CfKu)
+This question was possibly duplicated with a more recent answer: [August 30th, 2022 Livestream Q&A: Are you programming with visual, or c++ ?](./yt-8mRZfTHkKPU.md) [https://www.youtube.com/watch?v=8mRZfTHkKPU](https://www.youtube.com/watch?v=8mRZfTHkKPU)

 ### Topics